polywrap/documentation/src/docs/quick-start/test-wasm-wrappers/infra-pipeline.md

 ## Infrastructure Modules

-An Infra manifest can declare any number of infrastructure modules.
+An Infra Manifest can declare any number of infrastructure modules.
 Polywrap currently supports three types of infrastructure modules:
 - A local module exists on your local filesystem.
 - A remote module is a package hosted by a package registry.